DimitriosMarkou/Quizconq/README.md

 # Quizconq
-Mini quiz game with a variaty of questions in greek.
+Mini quiz game with a variety of questions in greek.

 <img src="Images_for_Readme/intro.png" width="700">